“You can learn many things from children. How much patience you have, for instance” – Franklin P. Jones

 Nevertheless, the nursing profession has never been reluctant and impatient in dealing with these clients.
 There are still many things that a healthcare professional and a parent can do for them.
 Though it may be requiring a lot of hard work, clients have been increasingly adaptive to this management and it pays a lot more for seeing smiles in their faces.

 Nursing management for attention deficit hyperactivity disorder (ADHD) is balanced with a detailed history taking, either structured or unstructured (play therapy) routines, proper approach and appraisal methods, assisting with their basic needs, drug therapy, and adequate client and family education.

-Assessment does not only deal with how the child react or respond to a certain test, but as well involve the family’s observation of the child.
-If the child is already going to school, his teacher’s observation and appraisal is also considered.
+Assessment does not only deal with how the child reacts or responds to a certain test but as well as involve the family’s observation of the child.
+If the child is already going to school, his teacher’s observation and an appraisal are also considered.

-In order to avoid overlaps associated with ADHD, the child may undergo several test like ophthalmologic and hearing evaluation, laboratory tests, some IQ tests and visual motor tests (Huelskoetter, 1991).
-In addition, other symptoms can also be observed in them which should be put into consideration, i.e. stubbornness, mood swings, temper tantrums, aggressiveness, inability to tolerate frustration, deficit in judgement, poor self- image, and obstinacy (Shives, 2008).
+In order to avoid overlaps associated with ADHD, the child may undergo several tests like ophthalmologic and hearing evaluation, laboratory tests, some IQ tests, and visual-motor tests (Huelskoetter, 1991).
+In addition, other symptoms can also be observed in them which should be put into consideration, i.e. stubbornness, mood swings, temper tantrums, aggressiveness, inability to tolerate frustration, a deficit in judgment, poor self- image, and obstinacy (Shives, 2008).

 Common Nursing Diagnoses

 – Impaired verbal communication